nikh510/newsMonkey/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-use of the api key from news api and add the api key using enivroment variabe to app.js file for the smooth fuction of the app
+use of the api key from news api and add the api key using enivroment variabe to app.js file as the news api does not support for deploymemt it is only used for local host purpose

+for the smooth fuction of the app

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.